luckasRanarison/tailwind-tools.nvim/README.md

 The plugin basically works with any language as long it has a treesitter parser and a `class` query.
 You can check the currently available queries and supported filetypes [here](./queries), feel free to request other languages support.

 But you can also create your own queries!
 If you are not familiar with treesitter queries you should check out the treesitter query documentation from [Neovim](https://neovim.io/doc/user/treesitter.html#treesitter-query) or [Treesitter](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).
-To add a new filetype you first need to add it to your configuration then the plugin will search for a `class.scm` file (classexpr) associated to the filetype in your `runtimepath`, that file contains a query that will extract all the class values in your file.

-You could use your Neovim configuration folder to store queries inside a folder named `query` as shown in the follwing example:
+To add a new filetype you first need to add it to your configuration then the plugin will search for a `class.scm` file (classexpr) associated to that filetype in your `runtimepath`.
+You could use your Neovim configuration folder to store queries in the following way:

 ```
 ~/.config/nvim